RiiConnect24/Wii-Guide/_pages/Installing-arm9loaderhax.md

 If, before following this guide, you already had an EmuNAND setup and would like to move the contents of your previous EmuNAND to your new SysNAND CFW, now is the time to [follow Move EmuNAND](move-emunand) instead of doing the first step in this section.
 {: .notice--info}

-1. If you are an Old 3DS or 2DS user who has done [2.1.0 ctrtransfer](2.1.0-ctrtransfer), restore `NANDmin.bin`:
+1. If you have done [2.1.0 ctrtransfer](2.1.0-ctrtransfer), restore `NANDmin.bin`:
   + Copy `NANDmin.bin` to the `/files9/` folder on your SD card
   + Open Hourglass9 from arm9loaderhax by holding (Start) on boot
   + Go to "SysNAND Backup/Restore"
   + Restore from `NANDmin.bin`
   + Press (Start) to reboot
   + If you get a black screen, [follow 9.2.0 ctrtransfer](9.2.0-ctrtransfer)
-1. If your backup is of a version between 3.0.0 and 4.5.0, manually download the required firmware:
+1. If your backup was of a version between 3.0.0 and 4.5.0, manually download the required firmware:
   + Download [this file](http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013800000002/00000056) and rename it to `firmware.bin`
   + Download [this file](http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013800000002/cetk)
   + Copy `firmware.bin` and `cetk` to the `/luma/` folder on your SD card
   + Delete both of these files after updating your 3DS
 2. Regardless of whether or not you did either of the above two steps, update your 3DS by going to System Settings, then "Other Settings", then going all the way to the right and using "System Update"
-  + Yes this is safe, stop asking about it.
+  + Updates while using A9LH + Luma are safe
   + If this gives you an error, set your DNS settings to "auto"
   + If this still gives you an error and your NAND is below 9.2.0, [follow 9.2.0 ctrtransfer](9.2.0-ctrtransfer)